ginstrom/paladin-novel/chapters/05_change-of-course.md

 "Hold there."
 The guard's voice carried the authority of a man who'd killed for less.
 "Name and business?"

 "Rosan Vale," Gond lied smoothly, adopting the weary slouch of a man beaten down by travel.
 "Horse trader from Cliffmere.
-Storm scattered my stock—only managed to recover this one.
+Storm few nights back scattered my stock—only managed to recover this one.
 Not even a saddle."
 He patted the cart-horse's neck.

 The second guard circled slowly, eyes taking in every detail.
 "One horse doesn't make much of a trade.
 Papers?"

 Gond's stomach clenched.
 "Lost in the storm, along with everything else."
 He slid three silver coins into the guard's palm—more than the usual gate fee.
 "It's what the storm left me."

 The coins vanished, but suspicion remained etched in weathered faces.
-The third guard stepped closer, lantern raised.
-Light caught the mud smeared across his forehead before he could turn away.
+The third guard stepped closer examining Gond's face.
+He caught the mud smeared across his forehead before he could turn away.

 "Horsing trading must be dirty work."
 The guard's hand drifted to his sword hilt.
-"Mighty dirty work for a horse trader."

-"The one doesn't look it, but he led me a merry chase."
+"This one doesn't look it, but he led me a merry chase."
 Gond forced levity into his voice.
 "Clumsy me, landed face first in the mud chasing him down.
 I'd never live it down with the lads if they knew."

 The guards exchanged glances.
 The oldest nodded slowly.
 "Aye.
 Happens to the best of us."
 But his eyes never left Gond's face.
 "Welcome to Blackwater, trader.
 Mind the curfew—sunset to sunrise, no one moves without papers."